My opinions, my thoughts, my tribute and my memories of PAM and

 were starting to change a little at PAM, though I was still making large

-contributions for PAM and 763A,a lot of focus was on the future of PAM, a new
+contributions for PAM and 763A, a lot of focus was on the future of PAM, a new

-home, a DC-3Hangar, the Challenger Learning Center etc.. and, besides, I just bought my
+763A, the Challenger Learning Center etc.. and, besides, I just bought my

 first boat and still have it today, it resides on the